 Say Hello to Easy Reporting

 How many leads did your company generate per region last quarter?
 If you don’t know the answer, or don’t have clear insight on performance and results for your key metrics, chances are you need reporting capabilities.

 One major advantage of a CRM platform is that it keeps your entire organization in the know.
 It’s one thing for a sales manager to know what the conversion rate is for SQLs, but business leaders need that information in order to accurately shape the company’s strategy.

-CRM software is powerful.
+A CRM is powerful.
 But it’s only useful if it you can use it in a way that meets your requirements.

 To that end, here are some questions you should keep in mind as you search for the right CRM solution for your company:

-Can the software meet your needs?
+Can the solution meet your needs?
 For this, you need to look beyond the basics.
 Maybe it checks your boxes, but you need to know how it’ll function in real-world scenarios.

 Is cloud or on-premise deployment better for your company?
 This depends on a variety of factors, including whether you’re replacing a current CRM, the level of accessibility you need and how much customization you want.

 Is it user-friendly?
 No point investing in a system that makes everyone’s life harder.
 Look for intuitive user interfaces and simple design that helps everyone get up to speed quickly and fades into the background so users can focus on their work.